 Whether you know it or not, some of the people in your life may be facing violence at home - a friend, a co-worker, or even a family member.
 For many reasons, it’s hard for victims to acknowledge they are being abused - especially when the abuser is supposed to be a loved one.

-Tell him/her that help is available.
-Encourage him/her to call Alternatives’ hotline at (765) 643-0200 or toll-free at (866) 893-9999; or Indiana Coalition Against Domestic Violence at (800) 332-7385; or the National Domestic Violence Hotline at (800) 799-SAFE if she lives outside of this area.
-He/She will find a caring person who can give him/her support and answer his/her questions.
+Encourage them to call Alternatives’ hotline at (765) 643-0200 or toll-free at (866) 893-9999; or Indiana Coalition Against Domestic Violence at (800) 332-7385; or the National Domestic Violence Hotline at (800) 799-SAFE if they live outside of this area.
+They will find a caring person who can give them support and answer their questions.